 Student Evaluation Survey (SES)

 This page provides information related to student evaluation of teaching.
 The Center for Teaching Excellence does not administer the Student Evaluation Survey.
-Please see important contact information in the box to the right for questions about timing of the SES or problems completing or retrieving the survey.
+Please see important contact information in the box to the right for questions about the timing of the SES or problems completing or retrieving the survey.

 Overview of the information on this page: